TofazzalTopu/TofazzalTopu/README.md

-- 👋 This is @TofazzalTopu
+-- 👋 This is @TofazzalTopu
-- 👀 Interested in J2EE backend development with the speciality in Spring Boot, Spring Data, Hibernate, Kafka.
+-- 👀 Interested in J2EE backend development with the specialty in Spring Boot, Spring Data, Hibernate, Kafka.
-- 🌱 Currently working micro-service deployment with docker, jenkins, AWS, GCP, Azure.
+-- 🌱 Currently working micro-service deployment with Docker, Jenkins, AWS, GCP, Azure.
-- 💞️ Love to collaborate on micro-service development.
+-- 💞️ Love to collaborate on micro-service development.
-- 📫 Reach me at: manik.mmanik@gmail.com
+-- 📫 Reach me at: manik.mmanik@gmail.com

 <!---
 TofazzalTopu/TofazzalTopu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.